tango-controls/tango-kernel-followup/2020/2020-02-27/Minutes.md

-We have to see whether we continue maintaining all these different modes because this is additional work for the maintainers and there could be discrepancies between the different implementations as already noticed recently with the is_allowed methods not being called in async mode [pytango#173](https://github.com/tango-controls/pytango/issues/173).
+We have to see whether we continue maintaining all these different modes because this is additional work for the maintainers and there could be discrepancies between the different implementations as already noticed recently with the is_allowed methods not being called in asyncio mode [pytango#173](https://github.com/tango-controls/pytango/issues/173).

 Geoff reported that there has been some progress on the migration to pybind11.
 The standard PyTango tests for the client part are now fully working and passing.